 We are always looking for responsible foster homes to provide care to animals that require special behavioral or medical care, mothers nursing their babies, babies that lost their mother, or animals that may need a temporary break from the shelter.
-In general, that ranges from a few days to a few weeks.
+Foster homes may house an animal(s) for a few days, or a few weeks.

 Foster volunteers not only save lives, but they also prepare pets for the best life possible.